pacs-course/pacs-examples/Examples/src/Interp1D/README.md

 For the second overload I need to implement some adapters to obey the interface of the generic function.
 It is a complex, and a little convoluted, example.

-#What do I learn from this examples?#
+# What do I learn from this example? #
 - The use of generic programming to develop a flexible tool, capable of handling different ways the input data is structured
 - The use of specializations, via function overloading, can provide the user with a simpler iterface for the most common data structures.
 - The use of adapters to interface a code with data structures apparently incompatible with the given interface.